 Our Analysis and Test Results

-MooFee is one of many manufacturers selling very inexpensive sports sunglasses online.
+MooFee is one of many manufacturers selling very inexpensive cycling sunglasses online.
 With a retail price that is truly just a fraction of the name-brands, we just had to get a pair to test and compare to the high-end competition.
 Not only do these glasses have relatively good optics, but they also performed admirably across most of our other rating metrics.
-Add in the included extras like three lenses for varying light conditions, a zippered hard case, and a storage bag, and it's easy to see how they earned our Best Buy on a Tight Budget Award.
+Add in the included extras like three lenses for varying light conditions, a zippered hard case, and a storage bag, and it's easy to see that they're a good value.

 For the price, the lens quality and optical clarity of the MooFee glasses are impressive.
 While they can't compete with the high-end competition, we found the cylindrical lenses to provide crisp and clear optics with very minimal distortion.
 They also come with three lenses for varying light conditions, including a polarized lens.